 A shooting star candlestick is a unique charting pattern that comes at the end of an uptrend and indicates a potential trend top area followed by a trend reversal.
 This bearish reversal candlestick has a long upper shadow, little (or no) lower shadow, and a small body.

 In terms of its structure, the shooting star candle has a long upper shadow and a very small shooting star’s body, meaning the trading range between the opening price and the closing price is narrow.
+It has a very similar structure as the Gravestone Doji candlestick pattern, though the latest has no body, meaning the opening and closing price are the same.

 The shooting star candle looks exactly the same as the bullish hammer pattern and the inverted hammer candlestick pattern, however, the difference between these pattern two is that they occur in different market scenarios.
 While the first two patterns appear at the end of a downtrend, the shooting star occurs at the end of a bullish trend and is, in essence, a top reversal pattern.